prehensile/vidille/README.md

 # vidille

-Renders videos as braille text characters using [drawille](https://github.com/asciimoo/drawille).
+Renders videos on the commandline using [drawille](https://github.com/asciimoo/drawille).